 A product leader’s strategy and vision are naturally ingrained in the development process.
 However, it boils down to a team’s talent and execution, which can be complicated by our increasingly remote-working world.
 How do product leaders maintain culture when building a hybrid team?
 The Infatuation and Zagat CPO Janko Bazhdavela shares the best practices for setting up a great team to make strategy come to life.

 Janko shared his insights into building teams and tapping into a hybrid model that will save your budget, no matter the size.
 He also discusses the balance between an internal and external team.

 “I found that execution is critical for the success of any company product.
-In terms of setting up teams and talent, I think that, quite honestly, this may be more apparent now with the shortage of the right talent, but talent will always be the most difficult thing, the most challenging, the most important thing to build successful products.
-At the same time, luckily the talent is available across the world and the skills for most of the roles, if not all, are fairly transferable.
+In terms of setting up teams, this may be more apparent now with the shortage of the right talent.
+Talent will always be the most difficult, the most challenging, the most important thing to build successful products.
+Luckily the talent is available across the world.
+The skills for most, if not all roles are fairly transferable.”

-“Speaking about general digital products, certainly certain products require either a level of security or physical presence and so forth, or deep understanding of the market that you live in.
-However, for the majority of the roles and majority of the products, at least in my experience, no matter the budget, even if you have all the money in the world, you will get the best value for the investments if you build some sort of hybrid between internal and external teammates in a distributed team.”
+“Speaking about general digital products, certain products require either a level of security or physical presence and so forth, or deep understanding of the market that you live in.
+For the majority of roles and products, even if you have all the money in the world, you will get the best value for the investments if you build some sort of hybrid between internal and external teammates in a distributed team.”

 On How To Maintain Culture With Hybrid Teams

 Having hybrid teams can shift the culture in a business, and sometimes it is hard to maintain a cohesive product culture.
 Janko points out ways to create and keep as cohesive a team as possible.